To create a new sudo user in linux, you need to log in with the root user.

 This will create a new user in the system with the name “new_user2”

-Grant the sudo privilege to the user with the sudo user
+Grant the sudo privilege to the user with sudo user

 Remove/ Revoke the sudo permission from the user